 Ancestry.com LLC is a private online company located in Lehi, Utah, which studies where American ancestors lived in North America and where they migrated from.
 As the world's largest for-profit genealogy company, the company operates a network of genealogy, historical records and related genetic genealogy websites.
 The company analyzed more than 700,000 saliva samplesGenetic marker, A database of 10 million DNA samples, ethnic results from more than 500 regions around the world, 26 different physical characteristics (lactose intolerance, earlobe type, male hair loss, etc.) can be learned through DNA.

-As of November 2018, the company claims to have access to approximately 10 billion historical records, has 3 million paying users, and has sold 18 million DNA kits to customers.
-(FromWiKi)
+As of November 2018, the company claims to have access to about 10 billion historical records, has 3 million paying users, and has sold 18 million DNA kits to customers. (fromWiKi)

 - The interface is attractive and intuitive, and provides a large number of guides